claire-wang-gh/ameba-iot-docs/ameba/en/software_tools/image_tool/src/image_tool.rst

       - To download images through UART interface, the host driver for USB to UART adapter (e.g. PL2303GC) on the board shall be installed first, please find the exact driver from the official website of corresponding vendor of the USB to UART adapter.

-      - For WinXP or Win7 only, install the following USB driver if there is a need to download images through USB interface: :file:`{ImageTool}/RtkUsbCdcAcmSetup.INF`.
+      - For WinXP or Win7 only, install the USB driver :file:`{ImageTool}/RtkUsbCdcAcmSetup.INF` if there is a need to download images through USB interface.

 Image Download
 -----------------